Breast Augmentation FAQ

 How much does breast augmentation cost?

-It's reasonable to get an idea of whether breast augmentation is in a price range you can afford; however, cost should not factor highly into your choice of a surgeon.
+It’s reasonable to get an idea of whether breast augmentation is in a price range you can afford; however, cost should not factor highly into your choice of a surgeon.
 Although breast augmentation is a procedure that is commonly performed, it is still serious surgery.
 For optimal safety and surgical results, the credentials of your surgeon should come before any financial concerns.
-A reliable indication of a quality surgeon is membership in The American Society for Aesthetic Plastic Surgery, which in the U.S. requires certification by The American Board of Plastic Surgery.
+A reliable indication of a quality surgeon is membership in the American Society for Aesthetic Plastic Surgery (ASAPS), which in the U.S. requires certification by the American Board of Plastic Surgery (ABPS).

 Dr. Yamahata offers most patients the option of having breast augmentation performed using local anesthesia with intravenous sedation (twilight sleep) if they prefer not to be put under general anesthesia.